About us

 My first experience breeding cats was with Birmans and then Ragdolls.

-The first two cats I bred and were Registered in 2009 were called Merlin and Sweet Shiraz.
-I was then registered with Waratah National.
+The first two Registered cats I bred in 2009 were called Merlin and Sweet Shiraz.
+I was then registered with Waratah National, which later changed their name to the current ANCATS.

 I used part of both their names to create my prefix Merli/shaz which I have carried over into my Bengal breeding.